rtlabs-com/p-net/doc/compliancetest.rst

 Adjust settings
 ---------------
+You need to adjust the device MAC address.
+This is done via the menu Tools > Options > DUT.
+Enter the value and press OK.

-You might need to adjust the device MAC address, station name, IP address and subnet mask.
-This is done via the menu Tools > Options > DUT, and you might need to click the "Show expert settings".
-Use the "Setting" tab to adjust enter the existing host IP address.
+If the device does not have support for remote change of values, you might need to adjust the device station name, IP address and subnet mask.
+This is done via the menu Tools > Options > Setting.
+You might need to click the "Show expert settings".

 Run tests